 Peninsula Water Supply Project

-The draft Environmental Impact Report was issues on April 30, 2015 by the California Public Utilities Commission.
-In addition to the Executive Summary, chapters assess impacts to groundwater, surface waters, marine resources, land use, air quality, agriculture, and energy.
-A copy of the draft EIR can be downloaded here.
-Public comments on the draft document are due to the CPUC by July 1, 2015 and can be submitted electronically to email@example.com or by fax to 451/896-0332.
+The draft Environmental Impact Report was issued in December 2016 by the California Public Utilities Commission.
+In addition to the Executive Summary, chapters asess impacts to groundwater, surface waters, marine resources, land use, air quality, agriculture, and energy.
+Public comments on the draft document were due to the CPUC by March 29, 2017.
+Read the letter submitted by Monterey County Farm Bureau and the Salinas Valley Water Coalition here.

 California-American Water Company (Cal-Am) submitted a Settlement Agreement in regards to their proposed water supply project for the Monterey Peninsula to the PUC on July 31, 2013.
 Sixteen interveners signed the Settlement Agreement, including Monterey County Farm Bureau and Salinas Valley Water Coalition.
 The settlement document includes specific requirements of Cal-Am to meet relating to required testing in the area of the source water intakes, including the test well proposed for drilling this winter.
 At a hearing on the Settlement documents held on December 2nd, 2013, the Administrative Law Judge took testimony from various panels of interveners to gather further information on plant sizing related to water demand, tourism bounce-back estimates, lots of record, cost caps and financing, and the ground water recharge component.